danielglauser/remote-actor-prototype/README.md

   `./bin/runServer.sh`
   `./bin/runClient.sh`

-If you are on Windows I suggest you install Cygwin http://www.cygwin.com/.
+If you are on Windows I suggest you install [Cygwin](http://www.cygwin.com/).